patriziawatlington/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By prioritizing your work, you can ensure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or features.
 Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you stay on track.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Avoid unnecessary complexity and strive for clarity and readability.
+Remember, code is read far more often than it is written."

+In essence, prioritize clean, concise, and readable code over overly complicated solutions.
+This not only makes your code easier for others to work with but also enhances its long-term viability and reduces the likelihood of bugs and errors.